-467. Advanced Teaching of Science and Math for English Language Learners

-This course focuses on strategies and challenges for supporting English Language Learners in science and math classrooms.
-Teachers will examine their adopted instructional programs for effective teaching and support for these students, and learn about additional methods and strategies for integrating English language development into science and math instruction.
+467. Advanced Teaching of Science and Math for English Language Learners students, and learn about additional methods and strategies for integrating English language development into science and math instruction.
 Attention will be given to all the academic modalities of reading, writing, speaking, and listening.
 (3 units)